matthewfranglen/java-tools-dependency-injection-presentation/NOTES.md

 You cannot perform a topological sort over a graph that has a cycle in it.
 A cycle is any series of dependencies which lead back to the original bean.

+---

+[Show implementation details slide]

 ### How is this implemented?

 It can be good to understand how Spring Dependency Injection changed over time.
 This shows what the core problem is and how it was subsequently made easier to address.

+---

+[Show XML config slide]

 #### XML

+Used exclusively in the first versions of Spring.

 The XML approach attacks the configuration problem.
 The core problem in dependency injection is the separation of the application wiring from the individual components.